DON’T WORSHIP IN VAIN

-Unfortunately, many believers today are still seeking to worship God according to the incomplete revelation of God given to the prophets of Old.
+Unfortunately, many believers today are still seeking to worship God according to the incomplete or imperfect revelations of God given in the Old Testament.

 The Lord Jesus Christ did not come into the world just to teach us some truths about God, or to give us some new revelations about God.
 He was God in the flesh – the brightness of God’s glory and the express image of God’s person (Heb.
 1:3).

 Therefore, anyone who is not worshipping God according to what Jesus Christ revealed about God is not worshipping God acceptably.